yethan4/yethan4/README.md

 - 🔭 At the moment, I am concentrating on full-stack development.
 So far, I have completed a social media project using React, Firebase, and Tailwind CSS. [socialmedia](https://github.com/yethan4/socialmedia)

-- 🌱 I am also learning Django to develop my backend skills, and this is my first project — a simple todo app with a REST API.
+- 🌱 I am also learning Django to develop my backend skills, and this is my first project — a simple todo app with a REST API and JWT authentication.
  [todo-backend](https://github.com/yethan4/todoapp-backend)

 - 📫 Email: **sebastian.cybul04@gmail.com**